-By Bruce Dingman
+By Bruce Dingman (Open as PDF)

 An external search consultant will bring value to the selection team as they work through the search process.
 Making the right hiring decision should be process-oriented rather than being focused primarily on locating candidates.
 Here is what your professional and experienced search consultant offers: